Top 10 new places to eat and drink

 4. Sticks ‘n’ Sushi

-Popular Danish-Japanese restaurant brand Sticks ‘n’ Sushi has just opened its first Scottish venue in Glasgow’s city centre.
-On the menu, you'll find fresh, moreish sushi, and grilled yakitori sticks, with the brand’s first stand alone bar downstairs serving delicious cocktails.
-The restaurant also welcomes families and dogs too.
-To book a table go to Stick ‘n’ Sushi.
+Popular Danish-Japanese restaurant brand Sticks ‘n’ Sushi has opened its first Scottish venue in Glasgow’s city centre.
+On the menu, you'll find fresh, moreish sushi and grilled yakitori sticks, with the brand’s first standalone bar downstairs serving delicious cocktails.
+The restaurant also welcomes families and dogs.
+To book a table, go to Sticks ‘n’ Sushi.

 5. Tabacs